Home > News > 6 Ways to Cut Costs in 2020

 Stop unnecessary purchases

 A pack of cigarettes in Australia will cost you around $40.
 Yep, that’s a world record high!
 We’re not joking.
-This means smoking a pack a day will cost $1200 a month and $14,400 a year?
+This means smoking a pack a day will cost on average $1200 a month and $14,400 a year.
 For the vast majority of the population, this simply isn’t sustainable in the long term.
-What better way to start 2020 than to cut down on your smoking or quit altogether.
+What better way to start 2021 than to cut down on your smoking or quit altogether?
 Save money and improve your health!

 Monthly membership bills you may not use or you don’t use enough to take advantage of it is expensive in the long run.
 Do you really need a Netflix, Stan and Disney Plus account?
 Cut monthly costs and cancel the memberships you don’t use.